C2DH/ranketwo/_units/wikipedia-historical-source.md

 ---
-title: "Wikipedia as a Source of Historical Knowledge.
-Suggestions for Applying Digital Source Criticism"
+title: "Wikipedia as a source of historical knowledge.
+Suggestions for applying digital source criticism"
 layout: unit
 date: 2024-02-06
 publication_date: